E-Waste and the cloud: a new perspective on sustainability

 Energy efficiency

 The distributed cloud can also contribute to energy efficiency.
 Traditional data centers consume vast amounts of energy.
 On average, servers and cooling systems account for the greatest shares of direct electricity use in data centers, followed by storage drives and network devices.
-Some of the world's largest data centers can each contain many tens of thousands of IT devices and require more than 100 megawatts (MW) of power capacity—enough to power around 80,000 U.S. households.
+Some of the world's largest data centers can each contain tens of thousands of IT devices and require more than 100 megawatts (MW) of power capacity—enough to power around 80,000 U.S. households

 By distributing storage across multiple nodes, energy consumption can be significantly reduced, contributing to a more sustainable digital ecosystem.
 For example, a company that operates a large data center can implement a distributed storage architecture where data is stored across multiple nodes instead of centralized servers.
 This allows for more efficient use of electricity as the workload is distributed, reducing the need for excessive cooling and power capacity.
 As a result, the data center can achieve substantial energy savings and contribute to a more sustainable digital infrastructure.

-HiveDisk: a new approach to cloud storage
+Hivenet: a new approach to cloud storage

 Charting a sustainable path